Financial help for seniors: 25 essential resources

 Many seniors want to continue to live independently in their own homes but may need assistance with everyday activities like cooking and shopping.
 Thankfully, many community-based programs help seniors who are living by themselves.

-Meals on Wheels operates throughout the nation, serving home-cooked, nutritious meals to older adults aged 60 and above.
+Meals on Wheels operates throughout the nation, serving home-cooked, nutritious meals to seniors aged 60 and above.
 People with limited mobility are served at their homes, while those mobile enough are encouraged to join others for a meal in a group setting.

 AmeriCorps Seniors are volunteer workers who are seniors themselves.
 They help with a variety of programs, such as offering assistance with daily tasks as well as providing much-needed companionship to seniors.

-The Programs of All-Inclusive Care for the Elderly (PACE) offers medical, rehabilitation, personal, and other types of care so your loved one can continue to live at home.
+PACE, the Programs of All-Inclusive Care for the Elderly, offers medical, rehabilitation, personal, and other types of care so your loved one can continue to live at home.

-The ADA Paratransit program offers complementary services to eligible seniors, with no limit on the number of trips requested.
+The ADA Paratransit program offers complimentary services to eligible seniors, with no limit on the number of trips requested.

 The National Adult Day Services Association (NADSA) has centers nationwide that offer numerous services to individuals who want to remain living within the community.
 These health and social services provide supervised care outside of the home during the daytime to seniors.
 Additionally, these adult day care centers can also be a more cost-effective solution.